 It's been more than six months since we revealed changes in the code of the YouTube Android app that indicated the long-rumored YouTube streaming service was imminent.
 So what's the holdup?
 A rocky relationship between YouTube and independent music publishers may be to blame.
 Late last week the Worldwide Independent Network, a trade organization for indie musicians and labels, issued a press release decrying Google's treatment of independent labels.

-The press release explicitly states that YouTube has approached labels both big and small with contracts for a new music service... and that the terms being offered to independents, or at least those represented by WIN, are unfair.
+The press release explicitly states that YouTube has approached labels both big and small with contracts for a new music service...
 Read More

 One of the great things about Android's ecosystem is the number of indie developers who are able to enter the market successfully, providing a great product and inspiring would-be developers to join in.
 For many though, Android development in general is a mysterious topic.
 How an app or game goes from an idea to an entry in the Play Store is unknown, but (thankfully) not unknowable.

 Of course, considering how major development studios bring apps to life doesn't require too much thought – major companies like EA, Disney, or Rockstar have no problem hiring designers and developers to crank out and maintain polished apps.
 Read More

 Well, this might be one of the most (potentially) awesome stories we cover this week.
 GameFly, the company best known for setting up a Netflix-style gaming rental service, has announced that it plans to open up a third-party gaming store on iOS and Android (think TegraZone, but with less hardware tie-ins).
 This would, presumably, be in addition to the already-existing GameFly app.
 Additionally, the company has "set aside a game development fund" that it will use to fund game developers with great ideas, but less cash flow.
 Read More